philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 date: "2019-03-15T12:00:00.000Z"
 ---

-In modern applications, user interfaces often have to juggle multiple parts at the same time: A search component needs to respond to user input while providing auto completion results; An interactive dashboard needs to update the charts while loading data from the server and sending analytics data to your backend.
+In modern applications, user interfaces often have to juggle multiple tasks at the same time: A search component needs to respond to user input while providing auto completion results; An interactive dashboard needs to update the charts while loading data from the server and sending analytics data to your backend.

 All these parallel steps can lead to janky interfaces and unhappy users – Let's learn how we can fix this.

 ## Scheduling in User Interfaces

-**Users expect immediate feedback.** Wether a user is clicking on a button or adding text to an input field, they expect some kind of confirmation immediately.
-The button should show a modal, or the input field will display the key that was typed.
+Our users expect immediate feedback.
+Wether they are clicking on a button or adding text to an input field, they expect some kind of immediate confirmation.
+The button should show a modal and the input field should display the key that was typed.

-To visualize this, let's take a look at the demo application that Dan Abramov showed us at his talk [Beyond React 16](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html) at JSConf Iceland 2018.
-The more you type into the input box above, the more detailed the charts below will get.
-Since both of those updates run at the same time, the input feels janky.
+To visualize what happens when this is not the case, let's take a look at the demo application that Dan Abramov presented at his talk [Beyond React 16](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html) at JSConf Iceland 2018.

+The application works like this: The more you type into the input below, the more detailed the charts below will get.
+Since both of those updates (the input element and the chart) run at the same time, the input feels janky if we type a lot of text:

 <video src="/blog/scheduling-in-react/sync-mode.mp4" muted="true" autoplay loop></video>

-One thing that we can see in the example above is that it's more important to update the text box with the user input than it is to update the carts.
-A version that prioritizes that will appear a lot more responsive to the end user:
+In this example though, it's more important to update the text box with the user input as opposed to updating the charts.
+A version that prioritizes the input will appear a lot more responsive to the end user although the same computation time is required:

 <video src="/blog/scheduling-in-react/concurrent-mode.mp4" muted="true" autoplay loop></video>

 Unfortunately, current user interface architectures makes it non trivial to implement this kind of prioritization.
 One way to solve this is by [debouncing](https://davidwalsh.name/javascript-debounce-function) the chart update.
-The problem with this is that the charts still render in one go synchronously when the debounced callback fires, which will again cause our user interface to take multiple seconds during which it is not responsive.
+The problem with this is that the charts still render synchronously when the debounced callback fires, which will again cause our user interface to take multiple seconds during which it is not responsive.
 We can do better!

 ## Browser Event Loop

-Before we learn more about concrete solutions, let's dig deeper and understand why the browser has issues these kind of user interfaces.
+Before we learn more about how this can be achieved, let's dig deeper and understand why the browser has issues with these kind of user interfaces.

-Most JavaScript code is executed on the same thread that is also responsible for other document lifecycles like layout and paint[^1].
-This means that whenever your JavaScript code runs, the browser is blocked form doing anything else.
+JavaScript code is executed on the same thread that is also responsible for other document lifecycles like layout and paint[^1].
+This means that whenever JavaScript code runs, the browser is blocked form doing anything else.

 To keep the user interface responsive, we only have a very short time frame before we need to be able to receive the next input events.
-In the browser run loop visualization[^2] below, you can see that we only have 16 milliseconds (on a typical 60Hz screen) before the next frame is drawn and the next events need to be processed.
+In the browser run loop visualization presented in Subhie Panicker’s and Jason Miller’s talk [A Quest to Guarantee Responsiveness](https://developer.chrome.com/devsummit/schedule/scheduling-on-off-main-thread) at the Chrome Dev Summit 2018 below, we can see that we only have 16 milliseconds (on a typical 60Hz screen) before the next frame is drawn and the next events need to be processed:

 ![The browser event loop starts by running input handlers, followed by animation frame callbacks, and ends with document lifecycles (style, layout, paint).
 All of this should complete within one frame which is approximately 16 milliseconds on a 60Hz display.](event-loop-browser.png)

 Most JavaScript frameworks (including the current version of React) will run updates synchronously.
-You can think of this as a function `render()` which will only return once the DOM was updated.
+We can think of this as a function `render()` which will only return once the DOM was updated.
 During this time, the main thread is blocked.

 ## Problems With Current Solutions

-From all of the information above, we can formulate two problems that we have to solve in order to get more responsive user interfaces:
+With the information above, we can formulate two problems that we have to solve in to get to more responsive user interfaces:

-1. **Long running tasks cause frame drops.** We need to make sure our tasks are small and can be completed within a couple of milliseconds.
+1. **Long running tasks cause frame drops.** We need to make sure that all of our tasks are small and can be completed within a couple of milliseconds so that we can run them within one frame.

-2. **Different parts have different importance.** In the example above you could see that prioritizing the input box leads to a better user experience.
-We need a way to schedule work.
+2. **Different tasks have different importance.** In the example application above we saw that prioritizing the user input leads to a better experience overall.
+To do this, we need a way to schedule work.

 ## Concurrent React and the Scheduler

 _⚠️ Warning: The following APIs are not stable yet and will change.
 I will do my best to keep this post updated._

-To implement a properly scheduled user interface with React, we have to look into two (still unstable) React features:
+To implement a properly scheduled user interface with React, we have to look into two new React features:

-- **Concurrent React (also known as Time Slicing).** With the help of the new [Fiber architecture](https://www.youtube.com/watch?v=ZCuYPiUIONs) rewrite that got release with React v16, React can now pause rendering of large component trees and yield[^3] to the main thread before resuming.
+- **Concurrent React (also known as Time Slicing).** With the help of the new [Fiber architecture](https://www.youtube.com/watch?v=ZCuYPiUIONs) rewrite that got released with React 16, React can now pause during rendering and yield[^2] to the main thread.

-  ➡️ With this feature, we're able to split long running rendering tasks into smaller chunks.
+  ➡️ With this feature, we're able to split long running rendering tasks into small chunks.

-- **Scheduler.** With a general purpose browser scheduler developed by the React Core team, it's possible to register callbacks with different priority levels.
+- **Scheduler.** A general purpose cooperative main thread scheduler developed by the React Core team makes it possible to register callbacks with different priority levels in the browser.

-  The different priority levels come with a timeout.
-At the point of writing this article, we have:
+  At the time of writing this article, the priority levels are:

-  - `Immediate` for tasks that need to run now.
+  - `Immediate` for tasks that need to run synchronously.
   - `UserBlocking` (250ms timeout) for tasks that should run as the result of a user interaction (e.g. a button click).
-  - `Normal` (5s timeout) for rendering non-interactive parts.
+  - `Normal` (5s timeout) for rendering non-interactive parts of the screen.
-  - `Low` (10s timeout) for tasks that can be deferred but must still complete (e.g. an analytics ping).
+  - `Low` (10s timeout) for tasks that can be deferred but must still complete eventually (e.g. an analytics ping).
-  - `Idle` (no timeout) for tasks that do not have to run. (e.g. offscreen content that is promoted to a higher priority when it becomes visible).
+  - `Idle` (no timeout) for tasks that do not have to run at all. (e.g. hidden off-screen content).

-  The timeouts are necessary to make sure that lower priority work still runs at all even if you have so much higher priority work to do, that it could run continuously.
+  The timeouts for each priority level are necessary to make sure that lower priority work still runs even if we have so much higher priority work to do, that the higher priority work could run continuously.
 In scheduling algorithms, this problem is refereed to as [starvation](<https://en.wikipedia.org/wiki/Starvation_(computer_science)>).
-It gives us the guarantee that every timeout will eventually runs (e.g. we won't miss a single analytics ping even if we have ongoing animations in our app).
+The timeouts give us the guarantee that every scheduled task will eventually run.
+For example we won't miss a single analytics ping even if we have ongoing animations in our app.

   ➡️ With this feature, we're can run tasks with different importance.

 ## Scheduling in Action

 Let's see how we can use these features to make an app feel a lot more responsive.
-To do this, we take a look at Scheduletron 3000, an app that I built that allows you to highlight a search term in a list of names.
-Let's take a look at the current implementation first.
+To do this, we take a look at [ScheduleTron 3000](https://github.com/philipp-spiess/scheduletron3000), an app that I built that allows us to highlight a search term in a list of names.
+Let's take a look at the implementation first:

 <!-- prettier-ignore -->
 ```js